tum-pbs/pbdl-book/physgrad.md

 $

 to be the IG update.
-Here, $\frac{\partial x}{\partial z}$, which is similar to the inverse of the GD update above, encodes how the inputs must change in order to obtain a small change $\Delta z$ in the output.
+Here, the Jacobian $\frac{\partial x}{\partial z}$, which is similar to the inverse of the GD update above, encodes how the inputs must change in order to obtain a small change $\Delta z$ in the output.
 %
+The crucial step is the inversion, which of course requires the Jacobian matrix to be invertible (a drawback we'll get back to below).
+However, if we can invert it, this has some very nice properties.

-Instead of using a learning rate, here the step size is determined by the desired increase or decrease of the value of the output, $\Delta z$.
+Note that instead of using a learning rate, here the step size is determined by the desired increase or decrease of the value of the output, $\Delta z$.

 % **Units**

+**Positive Aspects**

-**Positive Aspects** IGs scale with the inverse derivative.
-Hence the updates are automatically of the same units as the parameters without requiring an arbitrary learning rate.
+IGs scale with the inverse derivative.
+Hence the updates are automatically of the same units as the parameters without requiring an arbitrary learning rate: $\frac{\partial x}{\partial z}$ times $\Delta z$ has the units of $x$.

 % **Function sensitivity**

-They also do not have problems with normalization as the parameter updates from the example $L(x) = c \cdot x$ above now scale with $c^{-1}$.
+They also don't have problems with normalization as the parameter updates from the example $L(x) = c \cdot x$ above now scale with $c^{-1}$.
 Sensitive functions thus receive small updates while insensitive functions get large updates.

 % **Convergence near optimum**

-IGs show the opposite behavior of GD close to an optimum: they typically produce very accurate updates, leading to fast convergence, as we will demonstrate in more detail below.
+IGs show the opposite behavior of GD close to an optimum: they typically produce very accurate updates, which don't vanish near an optimum.
+This leads to fast convergence, as we will demonstrate in more detail below.

 % **Consistency in function compositions**